A New Study Has Suggested Putting A Robot Lander On Mercury, Which May Be Feasible Now With New Technology

 “We all know that we’re going to get a lot of amazing data and make a lot of discoveries about the planet, but we also know that mission has been in development for decades.”

-Yet Chabot believes that humans can do much more when it comes to Mercury, and has recently published a new study that has suggested putting landers on the planet.
+Yet Chabot believes that humans can do much more when it comes to Mercury and has recently published a new study that has suggested putting landers on the planet.
 While a similar study was also put out back in 2010, scientists were unable to utilize its ideas as it would have been too challenging to have seriously put a lander on Mercury back then.
 However, with cutting edge technology today, Chabot believes that it may truly be possible to get a robot to the planet.

 What Would It Take to Land on Mercury?
 It’s Time to Find Out, Scientists Say https://t.co/uRuSBcXJWT pic.twitter.com/NsmHT2ZwLX